The Kyle Incident: Truth Decay

 The man tied Ms Kyle’s hands behind her back with pantyhose.
 He pushed her onto the bed, covered her head with a pillow, and screamed at her.
 He pounded on her back with his fist.
 Twice, he left the room and came back.

 When the man returned for the second time, he removed the pillow and told her to lie down on her back on the bed.
 Her hands were still tied behind her back.
 The man ripped open the front of Kyle’s nightgown and removed her underpants.
 Kyle told the man she was having her period and had an infection.
 The man threatened to kill her.
 He took off his jacket, unzipped his pants, and started kissing her.
-(156 RT 17955-56.)
 The man got on top of her.
 He put his penis in her vagina.
 After a few minutes, he turned her over and put his penis in her anus; he ejaculated in her anus.
-(From the Writ of Habeas Corpus, outlining the prosecution’s case)
+(From the Writ of Habeas Corpus, outlining the prosecution’s case, page 66)

 During this whole ordeal, Ms Kyle stated that her attacker did not put down the gun, the dark steel one, not the shiny one.
 It is unclear which gun she actually saw.
 No weapons used in any Night Stalker crimes were ever discovered in Richard’s possession.